-- 9 tablespoons unsalted butter, at room temperature
+- 1 cup unsalted butter, at room temperature

 - 5 cups confectioner's sugar, sifted

-- (optional) 1 small drop yellow gel food coloring
+- optional 1 small drop yellow gel food coloring

 - In a separate bowl beat the egg whites until soft peaks form.
+Set aside.

-- Whisk together the flour, baking powder, salt, and baking soda.
-Add to the butter mixture alternately with the yogurt and mix until well combined.
+- Add the dry ingredients to the butter mixture alternately with the yogurt and mix until well combined.
 Scrape down the bowl.

 - Spread the batter evenly between the two cake pans and even out the tops with an offset spatula.

-- Bake the cakes on the same oven shelf for about 25 minutes, or until the center springs back when touched and the edges are just starting to turn golden.
+- Bake the cakes on the same oven shelf for about 30 minutes, or until the center springs back when touched and the edges are just starting to turn golden.
 Don't over bake.

 - Let the cakes cool for 10 minutes before turning them out and cooling them completely on a rack.